Dave MacLennan

-David W. MacLennan (born 1958/59) is an American businessman, the chairman and chief executive officer (CEO) of Cargill.
+David W. MacLennan (born 1958/59) is an American businessman, the chairman and chief executive officer (CEO) of Cargill from 2013 to 2023.

 MacLennan received a BA in English from Amherst College, followed by an MBA in Finance from the University of Chicago.

-MacLennan has been chairman and CEO of Cargill since 2013, when he succeeded Greg Page.
+MacLennan was chairman and CEO of Cargill since 2013, when he succeeded Greg Page.
 Under MacLennan’s leadership, Cargill has faced numerous controversies and criticisms.
+In January 2023, he was succeeded as CEO by Brian Sikes.

 Criticism

 In 2019, former U.S. Congressman Henry A. Waxman, in a report by Mighty Earth, called Cargill "the worst company in the world" and noted that it drives "the most important problems facing our world" (deforestation, pollution, climate change, exploitation) "at a scale that dwarfs their closest competitors."

 Personal life

-He is married to Kathleen MacLennan, and they have three adult children.
+He is married to Kathleen MacLennan, and they have three children.